What is Parkour and Freerunning?

 Fundamentals of Parkour

 In this class, we focus on teaching the basics of jumping, landing, and rolling safely.
 As well as body awareness and proper movement, flexibility, and strength for parkour training later on.

 In this class, we focus on learning skills, developing techniques, and continuing to build strength for parkour and freerunning training.
-Both our coaches offer different class styles, so join both for the optimal parkour training curriculum!
+Our coach offers different class styles, so join both for the optimal parkour training curriculum!

 Adults Parkour (ages 16+)